ISSUES OF ROMA ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 The book examines the effects of the policies of the Hungarian state towards minorities in the second half of the twentieth century.
 In the first phase (1945-61), the authors show the efforts of forced assimilation by the communist state.
 The second phase (1961-89) began with the resolution denying nationality status to the Roma.
 Gypsy culture was regarded as a culture of poverty that must be eliminated.
 The third phase (1989-2010) brought about some freedoms and rights for the Roma, with large sums spent on various Roma-related programs.
 Despite these efforts, segregation and marginalization continues, and is rampant.

 “The socialist authorities distanced themselves from the racial definition of the Roma as well as the violent administrative control measures of the interwar period.
-Instead, they found employment opportunities the most important in ‘solving the Gypsy question,’ and emphasized the importance of providing better housing and improving education through school attendance and daycare.”—from Protected Children, Regulated Mothers
+Instead, they found employment opportunities the most important in ‘solving the Gypsy question,’ and emphasized the importance of providing better housing and improving education through school attendance and daycare.”—Protected Children, Regulated Mothers.

 “While caseworkers pressured on lone mothers to get married, Romani women who married ‘in the Gypsy way’ were likely to face child protection authorities’ negative evaluation concerning their lifestyle and sexual morality.”